-wake and find you're covered in cellophane"
+"When you wake in the morning, wake and find you're covered in cellophane" Banks/Collins/Rutherford 1981 |

 I've thought on occasion that I'd quite like to get out there and give them a hand planting up those cotils.
 Or even just help getting the plastic sheeting all lined up nice and tidy.
 But I could never be a farmer.
 On the one hand, I'd love a working environment that depends on the predictability of the seasons, rather than on next quarter's IT budget of whatever financial services institution I'm working for this month.
 But the unremitting, incessant, inexorable relentlessness of it!
 That would just freak me out.